angiekim1203/howtosupport/README.md

-(background-color:b3cee5)

 # How to Support

 ##### By Angie Kim

 ### Support Items
-> You are able to choose between two kinds of support items at the beginning, each kind having one for AP-based damage and AD-based damage.
-All support items only stack upto 1,000 gold.
+You are able to choose between two kinds of support items at the beginning, each kind having one for AP-based damage and AD-based damage. **All support items only stack upto 1,000 gold.**

 #### Spelltheif's Edge (AP) / Spectral Sickle (AD)
 > These allow you to earn 20 gold every time you damage an enemy champion.
 This effect stacks upto 3 times.